kardashq/telebot-crypto/README.md

-# telebot-crypto
+# Telebot-crypto
-a simple TelegramBot for practice, which returns bitcoin rates in the selected currency
+A simple TelegramBot for practice, which returns bitcoin rates in the selected currency.